dentarg/auth0-blog/_posts/2018-02-28-3-iam-examples-to-support-digital-transformation.md

 ![api-auth-model](https://cdn.auth0.com/blog/iam-digital-transform/api-auth-model.png)

 Although the model now looks slightly more complex, following our aforementioned constraint; our `Users` and `Projects` schemas have not been changed.
 The schemas for SSO providers have not changed either.
 What has changed are the tables on the left, which introduce support for other people getting access to _Acme's_ APIs.
-If you are familiar with Facebook sign-on or GitHub etc, the terms above are fairly typical.  `Clients` are the applications a user may build / use to access APIs and services, `Resource Servers` are the APIs themselves, and the Authorisation Grants `(AuthZ Grants)` track the permissions that have been granted between the users and the applications.
+If you are familiar with Facebook sign-on or GitHub etc, the terms above are fairly typical.  `Clients` are the applications a user may build/use to access APIs and services, `Resource Servers` are the APIs themselves, and the Authorisation Grants `(AuthZ Grants)` track the permissions that have been granted between the users and the applications.

 For our API Authorisation example, we are going to imagine that our sample company (Acme.com) have a customer named _Fabrikam.com,_ who wish to allow their customers to pull a list of their `Projects` from the _Acme_ API to display on their own dashboard.

 From a simple button on the _Fabrikam.com_ website, their customers will be redirected through an OAuth2 Authorisation request to the _Acme_ website, returning an Auth code on successful submission.
-Using the OAuth2 auth flow of [Client Credentials Grant](https://auth0.com/docs/api-auth/tutorials/client-credentials), this Auth code will then be swapped for an **Access Token** and used in the web application's _Authorisation Header_ using the `Bearer` protocol.
+Using the OAuth2 auth flow of [Client Credentials Grant](https://auth0.com/docs/api-auth/tutorials/client-credentials), this Auth code will then be swapped for an **Access Token** and used in the web application's _Authorization Header_ using the `Bearer` protocol.

 Let's take a look at how the API Auth flow works visually:

 ![api-auth-login](https://cdn.auth0.com/blog/iam-digital-transform/api-auth-login.png)

-As you can see from the image above, the customer of _Fabrikam.com_ clicks on the 'Connect to Acme' button in their Dashboard.
+As you can see from the image above, the customer of _Fabrikam.com_ clicks on the 'Connect to Acme' button on their Dashboard.
 This click then issues a GET request to the `/connect/acme` route, which from the back end initiates an OAuth2 request to the _Acme.com_ server.
 The _Fabrikam.com_ customer is then prompted to log in using their _Acme_ credentials.
-On success, the _Acme.com_ server issues the OAuth2 Authorisation Response to the `callback_url` specified in the initial request.
+On success, the _Acme.com_ server issues the OAuth2 Authorization Response to the `callback_url` specified in the initial request.
 In a similar manner to the _OpenID Connect_ example above, this response contains a `code` that will be exchanged for an **Access Token:**

 ![api-auth-login-response](https://cdn.auth0.com/blog/iam-digital-transform/api-auth-login-response.png)